 These are a few helpful phrases to master, written phonetically.
 Accent the syllable in CAPITAL letters:

 - Efcharisto (Ef-caree-STO) - Thank you

 - Parakalo (Par-aka-LOH) - Please (also heard as "you're welcome")

-Want to pad your vocabulary even more?
-You can also learn to count to ten in Greek, which comes in handy if you are given your room number in Greek.
+To pad your vocabulary even more, you can also learn to count to ten in Greek, which comes in handy if you are given your hotel room number in Greek.

 The Problem With Yes and No

-In Greek, the word for "No" can sound like "Okay" -- Oxi, pronounced OH-kee (as in "okey-dokey").
+Answering a question in Greece can be tougher than you think.
+In Greek, the word for "No" can sound like "Okay"—Oxi, pronounced OH-kee (as in "okey-dokey").
 Others pronounce it Oh-shee or Oh-hee.
 Remember, if it sounds at all like "okay" it means "no way!"

-While the phrases above are fun to use, it's not recommended to try to make travel arrangements in Greek unless you are truly comfortable in the language, or there is no other alternative available, which, for the casual tourist, almost never happens in Greece.
+While these phrases are fun to use, it's not recommended to try to make travel arrangements in Greek unless you are truly comfortable in the language and good at pronunciation, or there is no other alternative available, which, for the casual tourist, almost never happens in Greece.

+Otherwise, you may end up with a situation like this: "Yes, honey, the taxi driver just said it's okay, he'll drive us all the way to Mount Olympus from Athens.
 But when I asked him to drive us over to the Acropolis, he said "Nah.
 Funny guy."
-Even if you know Oxi means "No" in Greek, and Neh means "Yes", your brain may still tell you the opposite.
+Even if you know Oxi means "No" in Greek, and Neh means "Yes," your brain may still tell you the opposite.